Ahmed9667/Case-Study-Azure-Cloud-Engineering-Kike-Retail/README.md

 cloud data engineering solutions to transform their data processing and analytics capabilities.

-## Business Problem Statement:
-Kike Retail struggles with managing large volumes of data from multiple sources, leading to inefficiencies in data processing and analysis.
-The current system lacks automation, resulting in time-consuming and error-prone manual processes.
-This limits the ability to gain timely insights
-#and make data-driven decisions to improve business performance and
-customer satisfaction.

 ## Objectives:
  `●` Implement a robust data pipeline to automate data extraction,